alphagov/paas-team-manual/source/team/dashboard_mac_mini.html.md

 The credentials for these machines and for the chromebox are in the `paas-pass` password store.

+In case of an AZ failure you can switch to a Grafana instance in a different AZ by replacing the number in the URL.
+The available URLs are listed [here](/monitoring_alerting/prometheus/#urls).

 ## Outstanding pull requests

 These are shown by [Fourth Wall](https://github.com/alphagov/fourth-wall).